 Coast Batteries differ from works that are designed to resist land based attacks in several ways.
 They rarely were required to withstand a siege or to resist accurate fire such as that delivered from siege batteries, but they could be subjected to fire from the heaviest projectiles available to an enemy.
 Attacks on a coast battery could be sudden and with the full force that an enemy could muster giving little time for preparation of the defence.
 If the purpose of an enemy was to run past them in order to attack a primary target the coast defence battery would have little time to produce an effective attack.
 Coast batteries therefore did not necessarily need a great amount of casemate accommodation for men or for stores but they did require heavy guns, good and safe ammunition storage and efficient methods to supply the guns with ammunition.
 In the larger coast batteries, which also served as accommodation for a sizeable portion of men deployed at other coast defences nearby, military stores and workshops would be provided.
 In the smaller batteries there would need to be shelters for the men to withstand direct bombardment and some protection from assault by a small landing party.

 Mathew Coomber, who is investigating and researching the defences of Mauritius, has identified this battery as Tombeau Battery in Mauritius.
-It is almost identical to Albert Battery in Mauritius.
-Col.Lewis R.E. writes in 1898: The guns are old ones, two 10-inch RML and two 64pr RML.
+It is also known as Albert Battery in Mauritius.
+(Thanks to John P. Cartwright for pointing this out) Col.Lewis R.E. writes in 1898: The guns are old ones, two 10-inch RML and two 64pr RML.
 The ground it stands on is only nine feet above the sea level, but the use of barbette mountings at such a small height is justified by the fact that a reef of the coast prevents ships coming within machine gun range.
 The slope of the parapet is prolonged below the ground level, as in the cae of Twydale redoubt, the ditch containing and iron fence, and being protected by fire from the parapet.
 The guns are 200ft apart.
 The ammunition stores are in the centre as before, and the immediate service to the guns is by means of recesses, the charges being carried round by the rear of the emplacements.
 In a similar case the centre guns might be served directly from the stores by means of lifts or of ramps which can be used if not steeper than 1 in 7.
 The defence of the gorge is concentrated at one angle in order to economise men.

 The main purposes of coast defence was to: